cigroup-ol/windml/doc/techniques.rst

 Different Regressors
 ++++++++++++++++++++

 Different regressors can be used for forecasting.
-Currently, the Linear Regression, the Support Vector Regression and the K-nearest Neighbor Regression are presented in examples.
-In Example :ref:`example_linear_regression`
+Currently, the Linear Regression, the Support Vector Regression (SVR) and the K-nearest Neighbor Regression (KNN Regression) are presented in examples.
+In Example :ref:`example_linear_regression` a linear regressor is used.
+The SVR is used in example :ref:`example_svr_regression`.
+In Example :ref:`example_knn_regression` a KNN regressor is employed.

 Visualizing of Times Series: Dimensionality Reduction Moduls
 ------------------------------------------------------------